NAICS Codes for Government Programs & Compliance: How NAICS Is Used

 Next step

-If you need to select a NAICS code based on operations, use: How Do I Find My NAICS Code?.
+If you need to select a NAICS code based on operations, use How Do I Find My NAICS Code?.
 For broader reference materials, use the NAICS Classification & Reference Center.

-Questions & answers
+Questions and answers

+• Is NAICS an eligibility determination?
 No. NAICS is a classification standard used as an input to reporting and program workflows.
 Eligibility depends on the specific program rules.

+• What is the most defensible way to select a NAICS code for compliance uses?
 Classify at the establishment level, anchor to primary activity, validate definition scope, and document why adjacent codes were excluded.

-SIC may appear in legacy datasets and historical records.
-Use SIC vs NAICS for cross-system context, then confirm final NAICS fit using definitions.
+• When should I reference SIC in compliance workflows?
+SIC may still appear in legacy datasets and historical records.
+Use SIC vs. NAICS for cross-system context, then confirm final NAICS fit using the definitions.